Lepidolite Gemstone Information

 The lepidolite stone meaning differs depending on the belief system.
 When it comes to lepidolite metaphysical properties, some think that it is a balancing stone that brings harmony and equilibrium.
-Others equate the gemstone with relaxation and calm, or awareness and clarity regarding one's hopes and desires.
-Due to its coloring, purple lepidolite may be associated with the crown chakra, as well.
+Others equate the gemstone with relaxation, inner peace and calm, emotional and healing energy, or awareness and clarity regarding one's hopes and desires.

-As far as lepidolite healing properties, it's important to understand that there isn't any scientific proof that holding or wearing any gemstone has a positive impact or a person's health.
+As far as lepidolite healing properties, it's important to understand that there isn't any scientific proof that holding or even wearing lepidolite jewelry or any gemstone has a positive impact or negative effects on a person's health.
 It's critical to not rely on stones to treat or prevent medical conditions.

 However, there typically isn't harm in wearing or holding lepidolite.
-If you find that it makes you feel more peaceful, reduces stress, or makes you happy to wear it, there's likely no risk to doing so.
+If you wear lepidolite and find that it makes you feel more peaceful, reduces stress or anxiety, or makes you happy to wear it, there's likely no risk to doing so.

 Certain pieces of purple jasper can look a bit like purple lepidolite.
 The same goes for purple agate, as well as lighter-toned specimens of sugilite.